cyrusnderitu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permiion to the owner of the file Script that gives permission to execute to owner and group while gives read to other users Script that gives permission to execute to owner, group and other users
+Script that adds execute permiion to the owner of the file Script that gives permission to execute to owner and group while gives read to other users Script that gives permission to execute to owner, group and other users Script that gives all permission to othe users and no permission on owner and group